samboy/maramake/README.md

 Should one not have make, the script `compile.sh` will compile the program with the name `maramake`.

-The default configuration enables extensions:  some from a future POSIX standard and some that are non-POSIX.
+It is possible to enable extensions (they are disabled by default):  some from a future POSIX standard and some that are non-POSIX.
 Generally these extensions are compatible with GNU make:

  - double-colon rules
  - `-include` to ignore missing include files